200 Miles of Testing: Garmin HRM-600, Pirelli P-Zero SLR, and Mallorca 312 Prep

 Takeaway

-Polar Street X is solid on battery (roughly matches claims) and super comfy for long wear, but HR accuracy on 200-mile rides is still hit-and-miss.
 Garmin HRM-600 desperately needs a reliable button start/stop mechanism without the Garmin Connect app.
 Pirelli P-Zero Race SLR tyres are properly fast, tough enough for the very occasional UK pothole, and live up to the all-round hype.
+For the Polar Street X battery and heart rate results from these rides, see the full review.
 Next time, I’ll convince someone else to pin the coffee stops in the route file.

 FAQ